flowchart LR

 - Type

-\(\rightarrow\) move to a tag
+git checkout v1.0.0\(\rightarrow\) move to a tag

 - Type

-\(\rightarrow\) move to a specific commit
+git checkout 0f0e96a\(\rightarrow\) move to a specific commit

 - Type

-\(\rightarrow\) move at the latest commit
+git checkout main\(\rightarrow\) move at the latest commit of the main branch

 Display differences